VATSIM-Saudi-Arabia/documentation-site/docs/Standard-Operating-Procedures/King-Khalid-International-Airport/04-tower.md

 Once aircraft have acknowledged the instruction and are observed to be safely climbing away, they shall be handed off to departure control.

-Example: *“SVA1043, fly standard missed approach procedure, climb 4000 feet, contact Jeddah Approach 124.0”*
+Example: *“SVA1043, fly standard missed approach procedure, climb 6000 feet, contact Riyadh Approach 120.0”*

 !!! info "Go around vs cancel approach"